chinwuDebug/FacebookSpider/README.md

                         }, ...]
         }
 ***
-some issues to send e-mail to chinwu16@126.com
+Some issues to send e-mail to chinwu16@126.com